1991-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-print absolute path name of the working directory
+a script that prints the absolute path name of the current working directory